sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 1. Use the multifasta canu-circlator output of trimmed assembly contigs.
 2. Map all the Illumina reads against these Pacbio assembled contigs.
 3. Extract any reads that *didn't* map and assemble them together: this could be a plasmid, or part of a plasmid.
 5. Look for overhang: if found, trim.

-If not, continue:
+**Optional**:

+If no overhang found in assembled contigs from the unmapped reads:

 6. Search Genbank for any matching proteins: a replication protein found.
 7. Assemble all the Illumina reads and produce an assembly graph.
 8. Search the graph for a match to the replication protein and its adjoining regions.